Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary coupling: Existence of a global solution

 \section{Existence of a global solution}

-In this section, we will prove global existence of a unique weak solution to system \eqref{e1} by the method of converging upper and lower solutions.
-We define first our notion of weak solutions:
+In this section, we will prove global existence of a unique weak solution to system \eqref{e1}.
+Though the proof is long and technical, the lines follow from a standard approach of upper and lower solutions.
+That is why we will state the main existence result in this section and leave the full proof to the Appendix \ref{App}.